ART & SPIRITUALITY

 Popular Culture & Theology

 What does Star Wars have anything to do with theology?
 How about Marvel or DC comics, or video game sagas like Final Fantasy and The Legend of Zelda?
 Are the tales of witchcraft and wizardry in Harry Potter really a "doorway to the occult"?
-Christian engagement with popular culture has typically been characterized by either avoidance or outright dismissal, often in favor of whatever is considered "high culture."
-This lecture/course introduces a variety of tools for evaluating the deeper themes found in the stories and mediums of pop culture.
-We will address issues like how to identify theological themes in music or film that may not have been intended by the writer or director, learning how to responsibly engage both religious and secular cultural "texts" from a more critical lens.
-Participants will hone their ability to interpret the meanings and messages of the stories they consume in ways that will deepen their social, theological, and philosophical thinking.
+Christian engagement with popular culture has often been characterized by either avoidance or dismissal, usually in favor of whatever is considered "high culture."
+This lecture/course will introduce a variety of tools for evaluating the deeper themes found in the stories and mediums of pop culture.
+We will address issues like how to identify theological themes in music or film that may not have been intended by the writer or director, and learning how to responsibly interpret both religious and secular "texts" through a more culturally-aware lens.
+Participants will hone their ability to interpret the meanings and messages of the stories they consume in ways that will deepen their social, theological, and spiritual thinking.

 Note: This topic can be offered as a lecture or taught as a 5- to 12-week class.